PadejskiJ/PadejskiJ/README.md

 - 👋 Hi, I’m @PadejskiJ, Jelena
 - 👀 I’m interested in QA Software Testing
-- 🌱 I’m currently Testing Intern @ Levi9
+- 🌱 I’m currently QA ENGINEER @ INTENS
-- 💞️ I’m looking for QA job
+- 💞️
-- 📫 How to reach me jelena.padejski@gmail.com
+- 📫

 <!---
 PadejskiJ/PadejskiJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.